USSF-ORBIT/ussf-portal-client/docs/development.md

 - `yarn services:up`: Starts all required services in Docker
   - Stop containers with `yarn services:down`
 - `yarn cms:up`: Starts all required services _and_ Keystone CMS in Docker
+  - Stop containers with `yarn services:down`
+- `yarn portal:up`: Starts all services, Client, _and_ Keystone CMS in Docker
-  - Stop containers with `yarn cms:down`
+  - Stop containers with `yarn services:down`
 - `yarn dev`: Starts NextJS server in development mode and watches for changed files
 - `yarn storybook`: Starts the Storybook component library on port 6006
 - `yarn test:watch`: Run Jest tests in watch mode
-- `yarn e2e:up`: Starts all required services to run Cypress tests
-  - Stop containers with `yarn e2e:down`
-- `yarn cypress:dev`: Start the Cypress test runner UI (make sure to run `yarn cypress:install` first)
+- `yarn services:removeall`: Will force remove all running and stopped containers

 To start the app server as it will run in production: